PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 complete affected characterization report `1 passed, 1 xfailed` and `29 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+## Extract fallback precision and unbound-input cleanup

+`passes/fallback_precision_unbound_orchestration.py` now runs the two public child owners through one no-layout `ModelIRPassContext`.
+It preserves exact fallback ModelIR and diagnostics identity, precision-before-unbound order, and both complete raw result identities.
+The context is created only inside the safety-fallback branch after recursive relowering.

+The lowerer replaces only the two observation-only locals with one composite result.
+The post-placeholder topology checkpoint and indexed Conv-input summary remain the immediate execution boundaries.
+Lowerer compatibility wrappers and the independent final-primary precision route are unchanged.

+Focused `3`, affected `31`, and standard `92 / 55 / 196 / 2 / 11` sequential
+tests pass.
+The phase store remains 128 IDs and 128 owners, and the characterized unconsumed lowerer-result inventory decreases from 49 to 48.